 Tweaking codes of ethics There are some common traps into which Codes of Ethics often fall in their wording…

 E.g. Many codes call on practitioners to act ‘with integrity’.
 Is this actually saying anything?
 If so, what?

-E.g. Many advocate ‘openness’ and ‘honesty’, instead of performing the harder but more useful task of spelling out the special job-related circumstances in which openness and honesty might not the best policy (e.g. when trying to sell a house on behalf of a client).
+E.g. Many advocate ‘openness’ and ‘honesty’, instead of performing the harder but more useful task of spelling out the special job-related circumstances in which openness and honesty might not be the best policy (e.g. when trying to sell a house on behalf of a client).